 When we were house hunting, if the owner happened to be home at the time of the showing, they stayed put and sometimes walked through the house with us!
 I kept all my comments positive for this reason.
 A plus?
 It was handy to have the owner around to answer specific questions the realtor might not know the answers to.

 Taking the month of August off from work

 Some French people have automatic ones and others require you to actually open your window (that lets the cold air in during the winter!).
 Where are volets also useful outside of France?
-Parts of the world that stay light during the night some parts of the year and hurricane-prone areas.
-Last time I checked, France isn’t prone to hurricanes.
-Blinds and double or triple pane glass work just fine.
-I think it’s safe to say Americans will not be jumping on the volet bandwagon any time soon.
+Parts of the world that stay light nearly 24 hours a day some times of the year and hurricane-prone areas.

 I thought striking was just a stereotype until I worked in a few French schools back in 2009 and saw strikes firsthand.
 It’s like the French take pleasure in disrupting people’s lives.
 Does striking actually work?
 I guess so or they would have stopped doing it.
 Air traffic controller strikes, teacher strikes and even tractor strikes are fairly common occurrences.

 In the USA, people do strike but it’s not on the same scale.
 If everyone went on strike I think they’re more likely to all get fired than to get what they want.
 In France, it’s much more difficult to get fired and at-will employment is not the norm.
-Striking is definitely not seen the same was in the US as it is in France.
+Striking is definitely not seen the same way in the US as it is in France.
 It’s part of French culture.

 High cost of tolls

 If you’ve taken the autoroute from Point A to Point B in France, you’ve probably noticed the exorbitantly high cost of tolls (except in Brittany, another plus of the lovely region!).
 From where we live to Paris (about a 4-hr drive), it’s over 30 euros each way just in tolls!